oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_lxc.md

 - ubuntu18, ubuntu20, ubuntu22
 - centos8, centos9 (actually opened out of the Stream version)
 - alpine3.15, alpine3.16, alpine3.17, alpine3.18
-- openwrt21，openwrt22，fedora37，fedora38，fedora39
+- openwrt21, openwrt22, fedora37, fedora38, fedora39
-- rockylinux8，rockylinux9，oralce8，oracle9
+- rockylinux8, rockylinux9, oracle8, oracle9
-- oralce7，centos7 (CGroupV1 needs to be enabled in GRUB or it won't start.)
+- oracle7, centos7 (CGroupV1 needs to be enabled in GRUB or it won't start.)
-- kali，archlinux
+- kali, archlinux

 * Note that **the combination of lowercase letters + numbers** or **only lowercase letters**, try it yourself, if the search is not the system will automatically exit the script
 * The version number can be with English decimal point, in order to adapt to the alpine version number has been supported.